yh1198015532/inet/tutorials/fingerprint/doc/accepting.rst

   . -f omnetpp.ini -c WifiUdp10 -r 0  ... : FAILED
   . -f omnetpp.ini -c EthernetUdp10 -r 0  ... : FAILED

-The tests fail, because the fingerprint values in the .csv file correspond to the previous set of ingredients.
-Since there was no change in the model, it is safe to accept the new values/the new values can be accepted/it is safe to overwrite the .csv file with the new values:
+The tests fail, because the fingerprint values in the .csv file correspond to the previous set of ingredients/filtering.
+Since there was no change in the model since validation, it is safe to accept the new values/the new values can be accepted/it is safe to overwrite the .csv file with the new values:

 .. code-block:: fp

    $ mv fingerprintshowcase.csv.UPDATED fingerprintshowcase.csv

-**V1** It is advisable to re-run the tests to check whether the fingerprints are stable; i.e. it might happen that each run gives different values, e.g. when the simulation trajectory depends on memory layout (caused by iteration on std::map of object pointers, for example).
+It is advisable to re-run the tests to check whether the fingerprints are stable; i.e. it might happen that each run gives different values, e.g. when the simulation trajectory depends on memory layout (caused by iteration on std::map of object pointers, for example).

-**V2** The fingerprint tests should be re-run to check whether they are stable (because if each run may result in different values, e.g. the simulation trajectory depends on memory layout (caused by iteration on std::map of object pointers, for example).
+.. **V2** The fingerprint tests should be re-run to check whether they are stable (because if each run may result in different values, e.g. the simulation trajectory depends on memory layout (caused by iteration on std::map of object pointers, for example).

 **TODO** when we re-run the tests, they pass: